NREL/ATHENA-sumo/Congestion_Policies/README.md

 # This folder has code for creating simulation for different scenarios and congestion policies

 ## STEP 0: Clone REPO and Setup Enviroment
+> NOTE: Ensure this is done in a local enviroment – not on Eagle.

 In a directory that you want ATHENA-Sumo to be:
 ```linux